VigneshwarNaik/app-dev-training-practice/essential-learning/software-fundamentals/07-seven-phases-se/README.md

-# Phases of Software Engineering (Simple Notes with Bank App Example)
+# Phases of Software Engineering

 ## Introduction